Portuguese Air Force: The air branch becomes the Portuguese Air Force

 As part of this effort, FAP developed the Military Air Transport (TAM, Transportes Aéreos Militares) in order to assure the military air connection between European Portugal and the overseas territories.
 Initially, already existing C-47 and C-54 aircraft were used for this role, although with limitations.
 FAP then acquired the more capable Douglas DC-6 in the early 1960s.
 However, an effective air connection with the Overseas would only be implemented in the early 1970s, when FAP was able to acquire Boeing 707 intercontinental jets and with them finally replace an important part of maritime transport.

 In the late 1950s, FAP also initiated the activation of the 2nd and 3rd air regions and of the Cape Verde and Guinea Air Zone.
 A network of bases and other airfields were implemented in Angola, Mozambique, Portuguese Guinea, Cape Verde and São Tomé and Príncipe, in the early 1960s, with a number of flying units being installed in those bases.

-On 4 October 1959, the important Air Base No 5 at Monte Real is inaugurated, stationing the 501 Operational Group, which included the F-86F squadrons transferred from Ota.
+On 4 October 1959, the important Air Base No 5 at Monte Real was inaugurated, stationing the 501 Operational Group, which included the F-86F squadrons transferred from Ota.
 From then on and until today, Monte Real will become the main operating base of the FAP's fighter aviation squadrons.
 Other air bases in construction were that of Beja (Air Base no 11) and that of Ovar (Maneuver Airfield no 1), which would be inaugurated, respectively, in 1964 and 1966.
 These two bases would not have Portuguese air assets permanently based there for many years, the first stationing jet training air units of the German Air Force and the other serving as a NATO forward naval air base.

 In 1961, the Air Force becomes again a pioneer amongst the Portuguese Armed Forces with the recruitment of the first female military personnel, these being the paratrooper nurses.
 These female paratrooper nurses would soon be employed in combat operations in Africa.

 The Air Force in the Overseas War

 From 1961 to 1975, the Portuguese Air Force was deeply engaged in the three theaters of war of the Portuguese Overseas War, both with aviation and paratrooper forces.
 In the Overseas War, the Air Force had both strategic and tactical air missions.

-The strategic mission consisted of the inter-territorial connection between European Portugal and the Portuguese Guinea, Angola and Mozambique theatres, using DC-6 and later Boeing 707 aircraft.
+The strategic mission consisted in the inter-territorial air connections between the Metropole (European Portugal) and the Portuguese Guinea, Angola and Mozambique theatres, using DC-6 and later Boeing 707 aircraft.
 After acquiring the Boeing 707 in the early 1970s, the Air Force was able take a large share of the transport missions that until then were made through the use of merchant ships, reducing the connection time between the different territories.

 The tactical missions undertaken by the Portuguese Air Force in the three theatres of war were: